vmware-tanzu/community-edition/ROADMAP.md

 ## How to help

-Discussion on the roadmap can take place in threads under Issues or in community meetings, our Google Group, or our Slack channel.
+Discussion on the roadmap should take place in threads under Issues and in sdcheduled roadmap serssions in community meetings.
+Questions may also be brought up in our Google Group or our Slack channel.
 Please open and comment on an issue if you want to provide suggestions for feedback on  an item in the roadmap.
 Community members are encouraged to be actively involved, and also stay informed so contributions can be made with the most positive effect and limited duplication of effort.

 ## How to add an item to the roadmap